The Kings Ferry Ltd. General Conditions of Carriage

 on any service on which your ticket does not permit travel

 in breach of the General Conditions of Carriage.

 Effect of travelling without a valid ticket: If you do possess a valid ticket, you will be refused travel , unless you immediately purchase a valid ticket for your journey and you pay the full appropriate fare as specified by the authorised person for the journey which you are making.

 Fraudulent Tickets: If we have reasonable grounds for considering that a ticket has been fraudulently used, issued, copied or manufactured, we reserve the right to invalidate the ticket or tickets and prevent you from travelling on our services.
 You shall not be entitled to a refund in respect of any ticket invalidated in accordance with this Clause, and we shall have no further obligations or liability to you.
 If you are found travelling with a fraudulent ticket you must pay the amount of the full appropriate fare as specified by the driver for the journey you are making and will be liable to prosecution.

 4.4 Care of your Ticket:

-We will only replace lost, mislaid or stolen Annual Season Tickets, subject to the payment of an administration charge.
-We will not be obliged to replace any other ticket type if it is lost, mislaid or stolen.
+We will not replace lost, mislaid or stolen tickets.
 You will be required to purchase a new ticket at the published fare for the journey to enable you to travel.

 SPOILED OR TAMPERED TICKETS: